HeavyDC/paopaotraining/README.md

 ```

 ### NOTE: ###
-**This tool is in an early stage, tested only in windows 10 and i'm not a software developer**
+**This tool is in an early stage, tested only in windows 10 and i'm not a software developer.
+Feel free to improve it**